PaulB86UK/PP_ART/docs/Blog.md

 ## Saturday 23th March 2020
 ### Titanic Dataset Age Data Features Fitting - Reorder.

-Today I worked out some code to fix the numerical values of the features relevant to the Age column of the Tytanic Dataset.
-The used libraries were Pandas and Seaborn.
+Today I worked out some code to fix the numerical values of the features relevant to the Age column of the Tytanic Dataset. **Pandas** and **Seaborn** were the used libraries in this opportunity.

 |                   Category                   |    Date   |            Source            |
 |:---------------------------------------------|:----------|:-----------------------------|